Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The impressive containership terminal in Keratsini.

 After passing by Psyttaleia, I spotted the fleetmate of the GEORGIOS BROUFAS II, which was traveling in the opposite direction.
-It was her sister ship, the GEORGIOS BROUFAS.
+It was her sister ship, namely the GEORGIOS BROUFAS.

 The GEORGIOS BROUFAS, the well-known sister ship of the GEORGIOS BROUFAS II, seen heading towards Piraeus.